 With the right camera settings and an eye for detail, you can create a very vivid sense of depth in your photos.

-As a matter of fact, expert photographers often use diagonal lines in this way to create an impression of depth when shooting in a shallow field of view.
-This adds an extra layer of intrigue to images and creates very arresting impressions on viewers.
+As a matter of fact, expert photographers often use diagonal lines in this way to create an impression of depth when shooting in a shallow depth of field.
+This adds an extra layer of intrigue to images and creates very attractive impressions on viewers.

-For instance, with a tilted camera angle when shooting a building, you create the impression of unbalance even though the building is actually safe.
+For instance, with a tilted camera angle when shooting a building, you create the impression of unbalance.
 This instantly challenges the perception that viewers may have about the subject of your photograph.